abigpotostew/microcosmbot/README.md

 # MicroCosmBot

-MicroCosmBot is a telegram bot for creating token gated telegram group chats for cosmos assets.
+MicroCosmBot is a telegram bot for creating token gated telegram group chats for cosmos assets across any chain.

+Some features:
+* Token gate by stargaze NFTs
+* Token gate by DAO DAO staked NFTs
+* Token gate by native denominations and osmosis token factory tokens-- such as stars, or xASTRO.
+Staked tokens are also supported.
+* Automatic background checks to ensure users still own the token.
+* Users can link multiple wallets to the same telegram account.

+### Architecture
+* Next JS powers both the website and the bot itself.
+This allows for a single codebase to power both the website and the bot.
+* The bot utilized edge functions to handle the telegram bot updates.
+This allows for the bot to be highly available, scalable, and responsive.
+* Prisma Accelerate is used for connection pooling for mysql db access from edge functions.
+* Upstash is used for the queueing system for the background checks which run every 2 hours.

 ### Apps and Packages

 - `web`: the NextJS web application that also runs the telegram bot
-- `bot`: all the bot logic
+- `bot`: all the bot logic (internal package)
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
 - `tailwind-config`: `tailwind.config.js`s used through `web` and `docs` application as well as `package/ui` components